LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/i-do-not-need-no-immortality.md

 Destined wonder,

-within you we flare
+within your flare

-and burst out loud.
+we burst out loud.